 Toxic Baby Formula NEC Lawsuits

-The plaintiff’s claim that Abbott Labs and Mead Johnson, the manufacturers of the baby formula, marketed the infant formula as “medically endorse” and “nutritionally equivalent” to mothers breast milk.
+The plaintiffs claim that Abbott Labs and Mead Johnson, the manufacturers of the baby formula, marketed the infant formula as “medically endorsed” and “nutritionally equivalent” to mother’s breast milk.

 Necrotizing Enterocolitis Settlements

 While there is currently no discussion of settlements, it is likely the court will encourage the parties to discuss a settlement in the near future.
-Settlements are often encouraged by courts so that families can have closure and spend their time caring for their loved one, in this case an infant who has either passed or is may be experiencing life altering complications, rather than spend their time in court.
+Settlements are often encouraged by courts so that families can have closure and spend their time caring for their loved one, in this case, an infant who has either passed or may be experiencing life-threatening complications, rather than spend their time in court.